hepplerj/Dissertation/chapters/manuscript-ch3.md

 Industrialization drove the new influx of residents.
 Along the Peninsula, cities sought out new ways to attract industries to the area in order to capitalize on new economic growth.
-Bay Area governmental associations, including the Bay Area Council (BAC) and the Association of Bay Area Governments (ABAG), sought to make California an industrial center not by replicating the industrial Northeast or Midwest but by promoting new industries.^[@omara2005cities, 106.]
+Bay Area governmental associations, including the Bay Area Council (BAC), sought to make California an industrial center not by replicating the industrial Northeast or Midwest but by promoting new industries.^[@omara2005cities, 106.]

 Anxieties over suburban growth and issues of clean air and water, open space, sprawl, and pollution defined environmental politics against its preservationist